1990The Snow Foundation is created

 Mentors for indigenous students

 AIME’s program mentors indigenous students with the goal of increasing the year 12 completion.
 Helped bring AIME to Canberra by funding a feasibility study in 2012.
-Extended support to operations following launch in 2014 with partners the Australian National University and Canberra University who offer 80+ mentors to 100+ indigenous students. $180,000 over 4 years.
+Extended support to operations following launch in 2014 with partners the Australian National University and Canberra University who offer 80+ mentors to 100+ indigenous students. $360,000 over six years.
+Read more

 Support to survivors and perpetrators of domestic violence